6 Moves From Marino Katsouris To Build Those Boulder Shoulders

 1. Stand with a dumbbell in each handwith arms slightly bent.

-2. Lift the arms outwards, bringing the dumbbells away from each other until they are roughly shoulder height.3.
-Bringyour arms back down and bring the dumbbells back together, maintaining tension on the deltoids throughout.
+3. Bringyour arms back down and bring the dumbbells back together, maintaining tension on the deltoids throughout.

 Face pull pulses target the smaller muscles of the shoulders and place more emphasis on the rear delts, traps and rhomboids.
 ‘Pulsing’ is an appropriate way to hit the smaller stabiliser muscles that are vital to healthy shoulder functioning.
 An essential exercise to prevent injury.